Morocco13-MSS/Server/README.md

 ---------------------------------------------------------------------------------
 config/default.json

-This file houses the filepaths you will use for data analyses using R. Please specify the paths to those scripts (see mss-r-code repo) in that file.
+This file houses the filepaths you will use for data analyses using R. Please specify the paths to those scripts (see mss-r-code repo) in that file on your local machine.